-The celadon paint was applied over a layer of clear coat so it could be removed later.
+Contractors applied the celadon paint over a layer of clear coat in order to remove it later, if necessary.
 It was.

 On May 3, 1952, Harry Truman led newsmen on the first televised tour of the White House.
 (Watch it here.)
 It was a smash hit, with an estimated 30 million people watching.